jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/1_Curv_Theory.typ

 ) <fig_29>

 // ---------------------- impact soley of filling agent --------------------- //
-@fig_30 depcits the relationship between bending moment M and curvature $kappa$ under conditions without additional internal pressure.
-The influence of different fill media on the pipe's behavior is distinct.
+@fig_30 depicts the relationship between bending moment M and curvature $kappa$ for pipes filled with different media and without additional internal pressure, as reported by @Liu2019.
+The influence of the different fill media on the pipe's behavior is distinct.
 While sand demonstrates the highest maximum curvature, its maximum bending moment approximates that of the water-filled pipe.
 A comparison between water and air as fill media reveals that water-filled pipes exhibit superior performance in both maximum moment capacity and maximum curvature tolerance.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/1_Curve_Theory/1_Bending_Curves.png",